cardillan/mindcode/IDEAS.markdown

 * Automatically generate names for unnamed processor links
 * Schematic Analyzer, a tool to identify potential errors in schematics:
   * blocks not connected to power nodes
-  * the power grid having more than one segment (i.e. not fully connected)
+  * the power grid having more than one segment (i.e., not fully connected)
   * distribution blocks prone to clogging
   * liquid containers being fed more than one kind of liquid
   * determine item flow and unbalanced factory production/consumption ratios